Frank Mba

-Francisco Mba Nzang (born 14 February 1989), known as Frank Mba, is an Equatoguinean basketball player who plays as a point guard for Vírgen María de África and the Equatorial Guinea national team.
+Francisco Mba Nzang (born 14 February 1989), known as Frank Mba, is an Equatorial Guinean basketball player who plays as a point guard for Vírgen María de África and the Equatorial Guinea national team.
 He also holds Spanish citizenship.

 Club career

 Mba has been at the youth ranks of Real Madrid Baloncesto and Baloncesto Fuenlabrada.
 In 2013, he joined Malabo Kings in Equatorial Guinea.

 International career

 Mba has joined the Equatorial Guinea men's national basketball team in January 2020.
 He is a former youth international player for Spain.